Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments

 Our goal is to prove that the state $\sigma$ in the above decomposition is a boundary point of {\bf AS}.
 Because if it is the case then the absolutely separable state $\rho$ can be written as the convex combination of the maximally mixed state and a boundary point of {\bf AS}.
 Notice that the eigenvalues of $\sigma$ are given by $(\lambda_i-\epsilon)/(1-4\epsilon)$.
 It is a boundary point of {\bf AS} if $\lambda_1-\lambda_3=2\sqrt{(\lambda_2-\epsilon)(\lambda_4-\epsilon)}$.
 We have assumed that $\lambda_1-\lambda_3<2\sqrt{\lambda_2\lambda_4}$.
 Clearly, it is possible to consider $\epsilon\leq\lambda_4$, such that $\sigma$ becomes a boundary point.
 The value of $\epsilon$ can be found by solving the quadratic equation $\lambda_1-\lambda_3 = 2\sqrt{(\lambda_2 - \epsilon)(\lambda_4 - \epsilon)}$.
 This completes the proof. \end{proof}

 Obviously, the states of Proposition \ref{prop2} are interior points of {\bf AS}.
-However, like Proposition \ref{prop1}, Proposition \ref{prop2} can also be generalized for $2\otimes d$ following the same argument given in the above proof.
-This leaves us the following corollary.
+By Propositions \ref{obs1} and \ref{prop2}, we analyzed the known necessary and sufficient condition, given in (\ref{eq1}), to a further extent for two qubits.
+This condition was to check whether a given state is absolutely separable or not.
+In our case, we have established the conditions to find out whether a given absolutely separable state is a boundary point (when the equality holds) or an interior point (when the inequality holds) of the set consisting of absolutely separable states.
+However, like Proposition \ref{prop1}, Proposition \ref{prop2} can also be generalized in $2\otimes d$ by following the same argument given in the above proof and hence we have the following:

-\begin{corollary} For a $2\otimes d$ system if the eigenvalues (in decreasing order) of a given absolutely separable state (except the maximally mixed state) satisfy the condition $\lambda_1-\lambda_{2d-1}<2\sqrt{\lambda_{2d-2}\lambda_{2d}}$, the state can be written as a convex combination of the maximally mixed state and a boundary point of {\bf AS}.
-Obviously, such a state must be an interior point of {\bf AS}. \end{corollary}
+\begin{proposition} For a $2\otimes d$ system if the eigenvalues (in decreasing order) of a given absolutely separable state (except the maximally mixed state) satisfy the condition $\lambda_1-\lambda_{2d-1}<2\sqrt{\lambda_{2d-2}\lambda_{2d}}$, the state can be written as a convex combination of the maximally mixed state and a boundary point of {\bf AS}.
+Obviously, such a state must be an interior point of {\bf AS}. \end{proposition}

 Let us now address another important question: Are all boundary points of {\bf AS} extreme points?
 In the following, we show that this is not the case.

 \begin{proposition} In $2\otimes2$, there exist rank-$4$ absolutely separable states which are the boundary points of {\bf AS} but they are not extreme points of the set. \end{proposition}